d-wasserman/study-line-editor/README.md

 <b>Usage</b>

 The goal of this script was to split target line features into (such as routes or paths) for all the line features in a feature layer, into segments of a target length or split equally into a target segment count similar to many of the proportional editing tools.
 The intended uses for this are:

-Aid in the creation of study segments to summarize data on for networks.
+* Aid in the creation of study segments to summarize data on for linear networks.

-Aid in the creation of animations for routes by allowing the creation equal length converging line segments whose ends can be converted to points.
+* Aid in the creation of animations for routes by allowing the creation equal length converging line segments whose ends can be converted to points.

-Provide a tool for batch editing and segmentation of polylines.
+* Provide a tool for batch editing and segmentation of polylines.

 Works in ArcGIS Pro (2to3 compatible)

 <b>Parameters</b>